-3 Senwes Equip Holdings' share capital amounts to R100 only.
+1 The share capital of Senwes Equip Holdings amounts to R100.

-4 Senwes Agrowth (Pty) Ltd is the holding company of Tradevantage Grain (Pty) Ltd ("Tradevantage") and consists of equity and an investment of R100.
+2 Senwes Agrowth (Pty) Ltd is the holding company of Tradevantage Grain (Pty) Ltd ("Tradevantage") and consists of equity and an investment of R100.
+Thobo Trust holds a 26,5% interest in Senwes Agrowth (Pty) Ltd. No non-controlling interest is accounted for as the trust is ring-fenced as a special purpose vehicle and therefore consolidated.
+Profits are to be used for social development activities per the trust agreement.